baileyam99/Project-3-CSCI340/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a an assignment for CSCI 340: Operating Systems with Dr. Ralph Crosby.
 We had about 3 weeks to complete the project with a partner.
 This project is a custom-made shell using GO.
 The shell will execute `cd {directory}`, `ls`, and `exit` as built in functions.
 The shell will pass all other commands to the main terminal and return the intened output.
+The program will also run commands from a text file.

 Run this command in a terminal: > `go run project3.go`